onescales/review-widget/README.md

 - on (which site you got the reviews from)
 - date (date of review)

-c. rotationSpeed (speed to rotate between reviews - 5000 = 5 seconds)
+3) rotationSpeed (speed to rotate between reviews - 5000 = 5 seconds)
-d. desktopAlignment (where to display on desktop)
+4) desktopAlignment (where to display on desktop)
-e. minStars (show reviews from this number and above)
+5) minStars (show reviews from this number and above)
-f. order (show reviews by order of list or random)
+6) order (show reviews by order of list or random)
-g. hideOnMobile (hide on mobile: yes or no)
+7) hideOnMobile (hide on mobile: yes or no)
-h. initZIndex (z index - in case widget is behind other elements on page)
+8) initZIndex (z index - in case widget is behind other elements on page)

 ```